Ko Panyi: How to Visit Thailand’s Iconic Floating Village

 Ko Panyi

-3. Visit the School and Its Colorful Sports Area
+Visit the School and its Colorful Sports Area

-Further inside the village, you’ll reach the school - one of the most interesting insights into real life in Ko Panyi.
-You can often see into open classrooms, watch children playing between lessons, and view the bright, colorful football pitch attached to the school (different to the floating pitch).
-It’s energetic, lively and a genuine window into childhood in a floating village in Thailand.
+Further inside the village, you’ll reach the school area - giving you one of the most interesting insights into daily life.
+You can see inside the classrooms, watch kids playing between their lessons, and view the colorful football pitch (different to the famous floating pitch around the corner).
+One thing that really struck us about Ko Panyi was just how happy the kids seemed here - life in the village is simple but incredibly beautiful.

 School at Ko Panyi